decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-11-20-pbft-via-locked-braodcast.md

 [PBFT](https://pmg.csail.mit.edu/bft/) is a foundational multi-year project led by [Barbara Liskov](https://pmg.csail.mit.edu/~liskov/) and her students, obtaining major advances in both the theory and practice of Byzantine Fault Tolerance.
 The PBFT [conference version](https://pmg.csail.mit.edu/papers/osdi99.pdf), [journal version](https://pmg.csail.mit.edu/papers/bft-tocs.pdf), Castro's [thesis](https://pmg.csail.mit.edu/~castro/thesis.pdf), Liskov's [talk](https://www.youtube.com/watch?v=Uj638eFIWg8), and follow-up work on [BASE](http://www.sosp.org/2001/papers/rodrigues.pdf) are all required reading for anyone who wants to deeply understand BFT systems.

 In this post we describe a variation of the authenticated version of [PBFT](https://pmg.csail.mit.edu/papers/osdi99.pdf) using [Locked Broadcast](https://decentralizedthoughts.github.io/2022-09-10-provable-broadcast/) that follows a similar path as our previous post on [Paxos using Recoverable Broadcast](https://decentralizedthoughts.github.io/2022-11-04-paxos-via-recoverable-broadcast/).
 I call this protocol **linear PBFT** because the number of messages per view is linear.
 However, the size of the view change message in the worst case is large.
 We discuss improving this in a [later post](https://decentralizedthoughts.github.io/2022-11-24-two-round-HS/) on [Two Round HotStuff](https://arxiv.org/pdf/1803.05069v1.pdf) using [Locked Broadcast](https://decentralizedthoughts.github.io/2022-09-10-provable-broadcast/).
-Other ways of reducing the view change message size is by using [Three Round HotStuff](https://arxiv.org/pdf/1803.05069.pdf) via [Keyed Broadcast](https://decentralizedthoughts.github.io/2022-09-10-provable-broadcast/), or by using SNARKs.
+Other ways of reducing the view change message size are to use [Three Round HotStuff](https://arxiv.org/pdf/1803.05069.pdf) via [Keyed Broadcast](https://decentralizedthoughts.github.io/2022-09-10-provable-broadcast/), or to use SNARKs.

 Variants of the linear PBFT protocol are used by [SBFT](https://arxiv.org/pdf/1804.01626.pdf), [Tusk](https://arxiv.org/pdf/2105.11827.pdf), [Jolteon](https://arxiv.org/pdf/2106.10362.pdf), [DiemBFTv4](https://developers.diem.com/papers/diem-consensus-state-machine-replication-in-the-diem-blockchain/2021-08-17.pdf), and [Aptos](https://github.com/aptos-labs/aptos-core/blob/main/developer-docs-site/static/papers/whitepaper.pdf).